NicholasBrown-01/reading-notes/README.md

 ##### When you fail: Remember everyone does.
 Learn what you can from your mistake, and simply try to improve upon it.
 </p>
 </details>

+>These reminders are such a benefit to remember!
+>
+>-Nick Brown

 ###### Please reach out and follow me at [GitHub](https://github.com/NicholasBrown-01)